Qiang-Zou/Qiang-Zou.github.io/_pages/group.md

     1. Intelligent and intuitive CAD
     1. Virtual manufacturing (tool path planning, machining/3D printing simulation and optimization) -->

-In the short term, we are working on the following "concept-shape-property-process" problems:
+In the short term, we are working on the following "concept-shape-process" problems:
 1. Geometric modeling:
+    1. Surfaces: NURBS computing, learning, and optimization
-    1. Surface and solid modeling
+    1. Solids: generation, editing, and learning
-    1. Microstructure representation and manipulation
+    1. Microstructures: representation and manipulation
 1. Geometric design:
-    1. AI for shape generation
+    1. AI for CAD/CAM: generative CAD modeling and CAM planning
     1. Physics-driven shape optimization